 Requests for course changes, policy changes, and other administrative changes can originate from faculty and staff in Colleges, Schools, and other academic or business areas throughout the University of Houston.

 The Undergraduate Academic Affairs Office reviews the document.
-If accepted it is assigned to one of the five standing subcommittees of the Undergraduate Committee:
+If accepted it is assigned to a subcommittee of the Undergraduate Committee.

-Subcommittees will review their assigned documents and make their recommendations to the full Undergraduate Committee.
+Subcommittees will review their assigned documents and make their recommendations to the full Undergraduate Committee during the monthly meeting.
 Persons interested in items before the Undergraduate Committee are welcome to attend the full meetings and/or contact the subcommittees.